 All Twilio customers are unique.
 There is no one size fits all recommendation to meet every imaginable use case.
 However, if you will be using the REST API for either a master or/and a subaccount, we recommend the use of API Keys.
 API Keys can be easily issued and revoked, providing easy control of an account’s security.

 If you are frequently fetching the same data from Twilio, we recommend moving the data from Twilio to your own servers.
-Once data has been successfully moved, delete data stored on Twilio servers if you no longer needed.
+Once data has been successfully moved, delete data stored on Twilio servers if you no longer need it.
 Not only will this will reduce costs, this is also a generally recommended business practice for privacy, security, and compliance.

 To ensure deliverability during usage spikes, we recommend implementing retries with exponential backoff.

-Twilio strongly encourages all developers to monitor API Response Headers.
-In particular these two:
+Twilio strongly encourages all developers to monitor API response headers, in particular these two:

 Twilio-Concurrent-Requests: 1 Twilio-Request-Duration: 0.111

 Twilio-Concurrent-Requests indicates the number of concurrent requests, at that moment, for the account.
 Subaccount requests do not roll up into master account requests.
 The concurrency count includes requests that receive a 429 response.

 The more concurrent requests, or requests per second you have, the more likely you are to receive a 429 error from certain endpoints.
 If you think that you may have a spike in traffic (lots of requests over a short time) or that you will have sustained high traffic with the Twilio API, consider employing strategies to temporarily slow your requests down.